claudioandre-br/JtR-CI/readme.md

 > John the Ripper password cracker

-[Openwall](http://openwall.com/) John the Ripper (JtR) is a fast password cracker, currently available for many flavors of Unix, Windows, DOS, and OpenVMS.
+[Openwall](http://openwall.com/) John the Ripper (JtR) is a fast password cracker, currently available for many flavors of Unix and Windows.
 Its primary purpose is to detect weak Unix passwords.
 Besides several crypt(3) password hash types most commonly found on various Unix systems, supported out of the box are Windows LM hashes, plus lots of other hashes and ciphers.